DataDog/documentation/content/en/tracing/trace_collection/compatibility/php.md

 Datadog supports tracing forked processes using [pcntl][7].
 When a call to `pcntl_fork` is detected, a dedicated span is created, and the forked process is instrumented.
 This can be disabled with `DD_TRACE_FORKED_PROCESS`.
 Refer to the [library configuration page][9] for more details.

-If the application invokes `pcntl_unshare(CLONE_NEWUSER);` and the tracer is installed, the application fatally crashes.
-This happens because `unshare` with `CLONE_NEWUSER` requires the process [not to be threaded][8], while the PHP tracer uses a separate thread to send traces to the Datadog Agent without blocking the main process.
+If the application invokes `pcntl_unshare(CLONE_NEWUSER);` and the APM SDK is installed, the application fatally crashes.
+This happens because `unshare` with `CLONE_NEWUSER` requires the process [not to be threaded][8], while the PHP APM SDK uses a separate thread to send traces to the Datadog Agent without blocking the main process.

 ## Further Reading